oecd-swac/OECD-SCDi/data/readme.md

 # Data

-This directory contains the outputs of the SCDi calculations for the West Africa region.
+This directory contains the outputs of the SCDi calculated in the West Africa region for the years 1997 to 2021.

 If you use these datasets in your work, please cite the dataset as indicated below.